DjordjeVuckovic/learn-k8s/autoscaling/README.md

 - For example, have a pool of spot instances during off-peak hours to save costs while relying on on-demand instances during peak hours for reliability.
 - If you need large amount of pods, you can use spot instances for cost savings.
+- Also, if there is need for constantly a lot of job/messages to process this is perfect use case for that.

 ## Cluster Autoscaler: